newrelic/newrelic-java-agent/README.md

 jdk8=/Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home
 ```

 Additionally, the `-PtestN` Gradle property can be used to run tests on a specific JDK version which may require further JDK configuration.
+To keep test times reasonable the project only allows testing against supported LTS Java releases as well as the latest non-LTS release of Java.
-For example to run tests with Java 9, the `-Ptest9` Gradle property would cause the test to use `jdk9` as configured below:
+For example to run tests with Java 17, the `-Ptest17` Gradle property would cause the test to use `jdk17` as configured below:

 ```
-jdk9=/Library/Java/JavaVirtualMachines/adoptopenjdk-9.jdk/Contents/Home
+jdk17=/Library/Java/JavaVirtualMachines/temurin-17.jdk/Contents/Home
 ```

 #### Gradle build